Good habits of digital marketers? What are they then?

 One issue with the original blog post was about “forgetting to measure”, failing to take stock and evaluate, for a number of reasons ranging from the pace of work to fear of failure.

-Well, every digital marketing campaign is under some sort of pressure, from results to timelines, so it’s a fact of life in the fast-paced digital world that time goes whizzing by and expectations are high for some campaigns.
-But that’s never an excuse to “forget to measure”.
+Well, every digital marketing campaign is under some sort of pressure, from better results to time-lines, so it’s a fact of life in the fast-paced digital world that time goes whizzing by and expectations are high for some campaigns.
+But that’s no excuse to “forget to measure”.

 It’s a given that you should be measuring your campaigns.
 You cannot run an effective campaign without measurement so just do it!